-CAMPUS ACTIVITIES BOARD (CAB)
+Campus Activities Board (CAB)

-At the beginning of each year, Lake Area Tech students elect a Campus Activities Board (CAB) consisting of a president, vice president, secretary-treasurer and four student representatives.
+At the beginning of each year, Lake Area Tech students are encouraged to join the Campus Activities Board.
 The Campus Activities Board plans activities for the student body on a year-long basis.
-Past activities have included: intramural sports, pizza parties, snow sculpturing, Vikings trips, cake decorating contests - and everything in between!
+Past activities have included: intramural sports, pizza parties, snow sculpturing, cake decorating contests - and everything in between!
 Students are encouraged to get involved with the CAB by casting their vote and also by attending meetings to voice their opinion.
 If you are looking for positive, fun social activities outside the classroom, join the CAB and get involved!

-You can also take advantage of the opportunities around Watertown (see About Watertown), and your free student basic membership to the Prairie Lakes Wellness Center (additional fees apply for select activities/ammenities beyond the basic membership):
+You can also take advantage of the opportunities around Watertown (see About Watertown), including your free student basic membership to the Prairie Lakes Wellness Center (additional fees apply for select activities/amenities beyond the basic membership):

 - Walking Track

 - Leisure Pool

 - 8-Lane Pool

 - Racquetball Courts

 - Basketball Courts

 - Cardio/Weight Areas, and so much more!